 Structured tours help students become acquainted with local four year institutions by providing an information gathering opportunity and the chance to personally experience the campus environment.
 Campus visits typically include a campus tour, information about the transfer process, financial aid opportunities and the admission process.
 Many tours also include an opportunity to speak with a person from the major in which you are interested.
 Tours have included the U of I at Urbana-Champaign and Springfield, Eastern Illinois University, Indiana State University, Southern Illinois University at Carbondale and Edwardsville and Illinois State University.

 Workshops are provided to promote students’ personal, academic and financial growth.
-For convenience, TRiO Student Support Services workshops are offered both in person, and in many cases, are also available on DVD and Blackboard to accommodate students’ schedules.
+For convenience, TRiO Student Support Services workshops are offered both in person, and in many cases, are also available on DVD and Canvas to accommodate students’ schedules.
 Examples of workshop topics include time management skills, stress management, study skills, financial literacy, using library resources and dinning etiquette.

 Tutoring is available to all TRiO Student Support Services students at no cost.
 TRiO helps students make arrangements with the Lake Land College Tutoring Center to provide tutoring in core subject areas.

 The Tutoring Center is located in Webb Hall 130 .
 Tutoring is available Monday - Friday 8 a.m. - 4 p.m. and evenings by appointment.
 The Tutoring Center is open Monday-Thursday during the summer.

 TRiO at Lake Land College is committed to making sure that students have the support they need to achieve their goals.
 One avenue of support is tutoring.
 TRiO helps students make arrangements with the Tutoring Center for tutoring in most core subjects, subject to tutor availability.
 Here are some common questions students have about getting a tutor through TRiO.